kevin-why-2020/DeReF/README.md

                                       --scheduler None \
                                       --alpha 1.0
 ```
-Commands for all experiments of DeReF can be found in the [run.sh](run.sh) file.
+Commands for all experiments of DeReF can be found in the [run1.sh](run1.sh) file.

 ## Acknowledgements